 Why is this deemed to be excessive?

 The fundamental tenet of the GDPR is that any personal data collected must be lawful and fair and transparent.
-The type of data collected must be adequate (sufficient to properly fulfil your stated purpose), relevant (has a rational link to that purpose), and limited to what is necessary (you do not hold more than you need for that purpose).
+The type of data collected must be:

 In this situation, the employees did not realise that their welcome back talks were being used as a way to find out about their religions, family culture and practices and other aspects of their private lives, in order for those details to be included on their employment records.
 The collection of personal data in this way was not transparent or fair (and therefore also not lawful).

-What action has H& M taken as a result?
+What action has H&M taken as a result?

 The recording of this data relating to the employees’ private lives came to light when there was a computer blip in October 2019, allowing the data to be accessible companywide (instead of only to the managers normally authorised).
-H&M correctly reported this data breach relating to hundreds of employees and has been investigated by the Data Authority of Hamburg, co-operating fully with the investigation.
+H&M correctly reported this data breach relating to hundreds of employees and has been investigated by the Data Protection Authority of Hamburg, co-operating fully with the investigation.

 The data breach and subsequent investigation revealed that there were practices in place that were contrary to H&M’s privacy policy.
 H&M have taken responsibility for the breach and apologised to the employees concerned, offering the individuals compensation (in addition to the fine imposed by the Data Protection Authority).